Applications of Explainable AI for 6G: Technical Aspects, Use Cases, and Research Challenges: XAI for 6G Use Cases

 \subsubsection{How XAI can help}

-For the above-mentioned scenarios, 6G can provide the required communication infrastructure to handle the bandwidth requirements of the large number of sensors involved in XR/Holographic Telepresence applications.
-Due to their black-box nature, the classifications/predictions from AI/ML algorithms may not instil confidence in the decision-makers in mission critical XR/Holographic Telepresence applications.
-XAI can fill up this gap in providing valuable reasoning and justification on the predictions/classifications that can convince the providers of XR/Holographic Telepresence applications to make the decisions based on the outcome of the AI/ML algorithms.
+XAI can provide valuable reasoning and justification on the predictions/classifications that can convince the providers of XR/Holographic Telepresence applications to make decisions based on the outcome of the AI/ML algorithms.
 For instance, accurate estimation of the position of objects such as fingers/hands of humans is very important in controlling the content of XR.
 AI/ML algorithms can be used to estimate the position of the objects.
-Taking the decisions based on the recommendations from AI/ML algorithms in real-time may sometimes lead to inaccurate content of the XR due to false positives.
+Taking decisions based on the recommendations from AI/ML algorithms in real-time may sometimes lead to inaccurate content of the XR due to false positives.
 If the 6G is enabled with XAI, the application providers will understand the reasoning behind the predictions/classifications by the AI/ML algorithms that can help them in taking accurate decisions in real-time.
-Similarly, if 6G is enabled with XAI, the virtual assistants can provide accurate information to the customers.
-For instance, \cite{hayes2020trustworthy} proposed guidelines for using XAI techniques and simulations using XR for secured human-robots interactions.
+Similarly, if 6G is enabled with XAI, the virtual assistants can provide accurate information to customers \cite{turner2022next}.